shakebugs/shake-docs/docs/android/shake-ui/overview.md

 ## Screens

-The Shake UI consists of five screens and here's how they're related:
+The Shake UI consists of five screens, and here's how they're related:

 <table class="media-container mt-40">
 <img